HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ## Core security credentials
 The security credentials defined in the `security` section of the Helm values are necessary to pass the user credentials to the IBM Websphere Application Server and HCL Digital Experience Core startup scripts.
 The behavior slightly differs depending on the user registry that is configured for HCL Digital Experience.
-See [Registry Types](#registry-types)
+See [Registry Types](#registry-types).

 ## Remote Search security credentials
 Same as Core, when Remote Search is enabled, WAS admin credentials can be configured from the Helm chart.
 The behavior slightly differs depending on the user registry that is configured for HCL Digital Experience.
-See [Registry Types](#registry-types)
+See [Registry Types](#registry-types).

 ## Config Wizard security credentials